lepouki/PatentScraper/README.md

 # PatentScraper
-A web scraper targeting the Google Patents database.
+A web documentScraper targeting the Google Patents database.